 Stewart Brand and Paul Saffo will discuss the Pace Layers framework for how a healthy society functions, which Stewart introduced in his book The Clock of Long Now

 (01999).
 More than fifteen years after its debut, this concept continues to be influential and inspiring.
+From January 02015.